Does AI See like Art Historians? Interpreting How Vision Language Models Recognize Artistic Style: Related Works

 We do so by leveraging methods for model interpretability.
 These techniques, which include linear probing \cite{alain2016understanding}, activation patching \cite{wang2022interpretability}, dictionary learning \cite{lee1999learning,olah2020zoom,fel2023craft} and sparse autoencoders \cite{bricken2023monosemanticity,cunningham2023sparse}, aim to explain model decisions by decomposing dense network activations into human-understandable concepts. \citet{parekh2024concept} extend these approaches to vision-language models by showing that Semi-Nonnegative Matrix Factorization (Semi-NMF) can yield concepts that are grounded in both visual and textual modalities.
 We adapt their framework to visual art via a novel patch-level decomposition that localizes visual features, informed by the spatially distributed nature of stylistic signals.
 Crucially, our work pairs this computational approach with interdisciplinary inquiry, contributing to an emerging literature that measures model alignment with categories that human experts actually use \cite{orgadinterpretability}.
+In doing so, we act on prior calls for closer dialogue between computational image analysis and humanistic frameworks, which have more to offer each other than either discipline has fully realized \cite{spratt2014computational,spratt2017dream}.